 2. Neurological impacts

-The reason drugs and alcohol are so addictive is that they release high levels of the neurotransmitters in the brain, which leads to artificial ‘positive feelings.
+The reason drugs and alcohol are so addictive because they release high levels of the neurotransmitters in the brain, which leads to artificial ‘positive feelings.

 This is what is most commonly known as ‘highs’.